A Boy’s Destiny: Chief Yellowhorse Trading Post.

 Yes, I’m Chief Yellowhorse.”

-He was clearly the real deal but bein’ raised in California and Texas in the ’60s I knew hippies looked like hippies, and cowboys looked like cowboys.
+He was clearly the real deal but being a California kid living in Texas, I knew hippies looked like hippies, and cowboys looked like cowboys.
 I guess I expected him to look a little more like a wise old hippie.
 He was wise, but didn’t seem that old and definitely wasn’t a hippie.
-He took us on a little tour, let me check out the cave and walked us through some dark rooms with wild animals.
-We never knew what kind of animals but I’m sure rattlesnakes, cougars, bears and gila monsters surrounded us.
-I wasn’t scared because Chief Yellowhorse had ’em under a spell and we were his guests.
+He invited us in to look around, walked us to the buffalo cave and through moonlit rooms with rattlesnakes, cougars, bears, gila monsters and others.
+I wasn’t scared because they Chief Yellowhorse‘s friends and we were his guests.

 Route 66: California, Texas, and Grandma’s in Arizona.